The Ultimate List of Mystery Books for 2024

 While the main portion of this story features 3 code breakers at Bletchley during WWII, one of the main characters is dating Prince Philip.
 You know, the same Prince Philip who eventually marries the queen?

-Find this book in Ultimate List of Mystery Books / WWII Books / Royal Reads / Books With Color in the Title
+Find this book in: Ultimate List of Mystery Books / WWII Books / Royal Reads / Books With Color in the Title / Best Books of 2021 / Books With Flowers in the Title

 Mr. Churchills Secretary